TirthBhalani/SST28-LLD101/immutable-tickets/Readme.md

+first make the fields private and final and remove all the setters. wherever we return or set the field, we will create deep copies or return unmodifiable lists which are view only.

+we made the constructor private of incident ticket. and introduced a static builder class the constructor of incident ticket will take a single object of the builder class

-we made the constructor private of incident ticket. we introducted a new inner class called builder which has public setters. we removed setter of incident ticket. this inner class had a build method which first validates all fields and then makes a new object of ticket.
+we introducted a new inner class called builder which has public setters.  this inner class had a build method which first validates all fields and then makes a new object of ticket.

 we will use this builder class to make new ticket and then tobuilder method to change the values which still keeps the ticket unchanged